All work

 Matter, app homepage

-The versatility of this principle becomes is on show above - take the 'stairs' icon, where a few diagonal lines efficiently convey elevation and progression.
-What I find particularly clever is how the 'cake' icon uses horizontal lines with a single dot on top - our brain doesn't need the full outline of a cake to understand what it represents; the subtle suggestion of layers topped with a cherry is enough.
-These icons demonstrate how understanding closure allows us to create intuitive, space-efficient designs that communicate clearly without overwhelming the interface.
+The versatility of this principle is on show above — take the ‘stairs’ icon, where a few diagonal lines efficiently convey elevation and progression.
+The ‘cake’ icon uses horizontal lines with a single dot on top — our brain doesn’t need the full outline of a cake to understand what it represents.

 The Law of Closure takeaways